Jurwen/Swept-Volume/README.md

 ### Options

 - `-h, --help` : Show the help message and exit the program.
-- `-f, --function <file>` : Optional.
-Specify an implicit function file or predefined function name.
+- `-f, --function <file>` : Specify an implicit function file or predefined function name.
 Can be:
   - A predefined function name (e.g., `fertility_v4`, `kitten_dog`, `letter_L_blend`, `ball_genus_roll`, `tangle_chair_S`, `star_S`, etc.)
   - See `trajectory.h` for all available predefined functions
 - `-t, --threshold <value>` : Set the threshold value for grid generation (default: 0.0005).
 Lower values produce coarser grids.
 This is a DOUBLE value that controls the precision level.